Baby Sprinkle: What It Is And How To Throw One

 While traditional baby showers are for the mom-to-be and her female family and friends, baby sprinkles are a lot more lenient.
 So, if you’re keen on having a co-ed setting, there is no problem with that.

 Send Out Invitations

 Even though a baby sprinkle is a more modest gathering than a baby shower, you can still do invitations (or an online invite if you prefer).
 It’s a good idea to specify somewhere on the invitations that it is a baby sprinkle and not a shower.

 By adding the specifics, you clarify for those who are hesitant or unfamiliar with a baby sprinkle.
 Don’t make it stressful, but still have fun with it!
 Create a theme for the sprinkle, and create the invitations based upon your theme.

 Choose The Decorations

 Who doesn’t love cute decorations?
 Maybe the decorations won’t be as extravagant and detailed as those at a baby shower, but this is still a special time in your life as a mommy-to-be.
 Make it fun and cute!

 The decorations can be as simple as you want.
-It’s a baby sprinkle, so you can’t go wrong with a sprinkle theme!
+As an idea, it's a baby sprinkle, so you can't go wrong with a sprinkle theme!

 Deciding what type of food to serve can be stressful with any gathering.
 But with a baby sprinkle, keep it sweet and simple.
 That should be the main theme for any baby sprinkle: sweet and simple.